feuster/FFchapters2/README.md

 ## Introduction
 FFchapters2 is a FFmpeg based video chapter generation tool.

-FFchapters2 uses FFmpeg for frame accurate movie scene change detection and creates a chapter file, suitable for e.g. for Matroska.
+FFchapters2 uses FFmpeg for frame accurate movie scene change detection and creates a chapter file, suitable for e.g. for Matroska and/or a metafile for use directly with ffmpeg (add ```-i "<PATH>\<FILENAME>.meta" -map_metadata 1``` to your ffmpeg commandline).

 ## FFmpeg Installation
 The required FFmpeg is not bundled with the FFchapters2 release therefore you need to download a FFmpeg binary at the [FFmpeg homepage](https://ffmpeg.org/download.html).